-Multiple size configurations are sure to accommodate your group regardless of the amount of attendees.
+Already the most popular venue in the league, the multiple size configurations are sure to accommodate your group regardless of the amount of attendees.
 Exceptional service such as VIP parking, top notch catering, and a full concierge will have you feeling like royalty.
-Private restrooms, in suite HD televisions so you don’t miss any other games, and stylish décor are sure to impress.
+The beautiful atmosphere is highlighted by the lounge seating, high-top tables, and top of the line in suite HD televisions so you don’t miss any other games around the league.
+The stylish décor of the Warriors suites are sure to impress.

-Luxury suites for Golden State Warriors at Oracle Arena booked here!
+Luxury suites for Golden State Warriors at THE CHASE CENTER booked here!

 A franchise rich in history, the Golden State Warriors story has added an electrifying chapter in recent years as the team has reached new heights, some of which the league has never seen before.